-You will compile a file or manual containing all Quality Management Tools.
+You must compile a file or manual containing all your Quality Management Tools.

 The purpose of Policies and Procedures is to document all implementation and operational details ad make them accessible to stakeholders.
 Policies and procedures ensure that everyone knows what, when and where in a formal, traceable manner.

 Policies and procedures help employees understand what they have to do in order to achieve the organisations vision and mission objectives.

 These P&P’s allow for consistent approaches throughout the organisation and facilitate the entrenchment of standards of excellence.